top of page

 76.png

-Geelong Indigenous Women's Hub
+Djilang Women's Hub

 Located in Djilang (Geelong), the Killara Indigenous Women's Hub is a safe space for Community sisters to gather, seek assistance, and grow holistically.